 SURF Mentoring

-Potential skills gained: Work on these potential projects may include the following elements in which you may develop skills and experience: prototyping design process, 3D printing, laser cutting, CAD, sewing, soldering, machining, programming in Matlab, C++, or Python for controlling systems via a microcontroller (i.e., an Arduino) or for data processing, PCB design and fabrication, and human participant data collection.
+Potential skills gained: Work on this project may include the following elements in which you may develop skills and experience: prototyping design process, 3D printing, laser cutting, CAD, sewing, soldering, machining, programming in Matlab, C++, or Python for controlling systems via a microcontroller (i.e., an Arduino) or for data processing, PCB design and fabrication, and human participant data collection.
 You will also have opportunities to improve your scientific writing and presentation skills throughout the summer.

 While no specific skills are required, prior experience in some subset of the listed skills in the "skills gained" section will be helpful as it will allow for a more efficient transition on to the project at the beginning of the summer and therefore further benefit in skills gained overall from the experience.